t-marxi/LCKlimTest/README.md

+For build this project without IDE need to use command mvn package and then run jar file (for more information look http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#getting-started-first-application-executable-jar)

 All requests go to localhost:8080/..
 Every request begin from {login} - login of the user.
 It's need to very simple security.
 DB in memory H2.